ibm-cloud-docs/containers/cs_istio.md

     {: pre}
 3. [Set up sidecar injection for your app microservices, deploy the app microservices into a namespace, and create Kubernetes services for the app microservices so that they can be included in the Istio service mesh](#istio_sidecar).

-**To publicly expose your Istio-managed apps with a host name using TLS:**
+**To publicly expose your Istio-managed apps with a subdomain using TLS:**

 1. Create a gateway.
 This sample gateway uses the `istio-ingressgateway` load balancer service to expose port 443 for HTTPS.
 Replace `<namespace>` with the namespace where your Istio-managed microservices are deployed.
 If your microservices listen on a different port than `443`, add that port.
 For more information about gateway YAML components, see the [Istio reference documentation ![External link icon](../icons/launch-glyph.svg "External link icon")](https://istio.io/docs/reference/config/networking/v1alpha3/gateway/).
   ```